Special Educational Needs & Disabilities (SEND) Information Report

 This means they have been identified by the SENDCo/class teacher as needing some extra specialist support in school from a professional outside the school.
 This may be from:

-- Local Authority central services such as the ACT Outreach Team
+- Local Authority central services such as the Inclusion Support Services

 - Outside agencies such as the Education Psychology Service (EPS).